Leaving a mark

 10. Team: what is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

 The team is made up of different professionals and animals.
-On the one hand, a psychologist specializing in child intervention and animal assisted intervention is the project coordinator, other psychologist is responsible for the research and technical coordinator.
-We have a canine educator responsible for animal training and welfare and we have a canine team composed of 5 dogs and two cats specifically educated and experienced for the development of their function in welfare conditions.
+On the one hand, a psychologist specializing in child intervention and animal assisted intervention is the project coordinator (full), other psychologist is responsible for the research and technical coordinator.
+The canine educator (part) responsible for animal training and welfare and we have a canine team composed of 5 dogs and 2 cats specifically educated and experienced for the development of their function in welfare conditions.

 11. How do you plan to influence your field of work if you are a winner of this edition of the Purina BetterwithPets Prize?

 If we get the award it is a recognition of our work and that of many people and entities in the field of animal interventions and a recognition of the value that animals can bring to social welfare.

 it would be a great step in recognizing the value of animals in the repair of childhood trauma, as well as the importance of preventing domestic violence and protecting children.